bcgov/networkpolicy-migration-workshop/README.md

 - Once you add a policy to a pod any traffic not specifically permitted is rejected.
 You can leverage this behavior to simplify your policies;
 - If you don't want a pod to accepted external network traffic (from the wild internet) then don't create a route to it.
 No additional policy is required.
 - `patroni` uses the label `role=master` to identify the primary replica in a `StatefulSet`, this examples uses the label `component` to identify pods to avoid confusion with this label.
+- Did you know CITZ offers an alternative solution to using minio, learn more about it [here](https://github.com/BCDevOps/OpenShift4-Migration/issues/59)

 **Walled Garden**

-First we'll isolate your namespace creating a walled garden.
+First we'll isolate the namespace creating a walled garden.
 Nothing will be able to talk to the pods inside and the pods inside won't be able to talk to one another:

 ```yaml
 - kind: NetworkPolicy